What Are Eye Allergies?

 - Light sensitivity

-Once we assess your eyes, symptoms, and medical history, we can determine the underlying reason and offer solutions for your needs.
-To alleviate uncomfortable side effects, you may need prescription or nonprescription eye drops or different contact lenses, like daily wear ones.
-Of course, if possible, we recommend avoiding the allergen, but sometimes, that's not possible.
+Once our team assess your eyes, symptoms, and medical history, we can determine the underlying reason and offer solutions for your needs.
+To alleviate uncomfortable symptoms, your ophthalmologist may recommend prescription eye drops or daily wear contacts.
+In some mild cases, nonprescription eye drops may be recommended to help alleviate symptoms as they flare up.
+Of course, if possible, we recommend avoiding the allergen, but we understand that some allergens are unavoidable.

 How are eye allergies diagnosed?